Many Australians are clear about what they are retiring from, but not clear about what they are retiring to.

 They often feel that retirement is this new life phase that is an extended holiday or a 30-year-long weekend.
 In reality, retirement is a transition and it doesn’t happen overnight.
 Retirement today is also very different from the retirement our parents and grandparents experienced.
 With the assistance of global retirement expert Barry LaValley, we have outlined the most common misconceptions below.

 Some people believe that they do not have any choice in what this phase of life will be.
 In fact, retirement is about choice and it does not need to be a complete lifestyle change.
 Take a step back and think about what you can choose.
 Choice to pay, choice to engage, choice to contribute, including how much time you want to spend not working.

-Yes, money does help, however good health and a sense of wellness and purpose is more important.
-Most wealth advisers have witnessed people with relatively modest means achieve far more in terms of positive sense of self and positive sense of place in the world than people who have much greater bank accounts.
+Yes, money does help, however, good health and a sense of wellness and purpose is more important.
+Most wealth advisers have witnessed people with relatively modest means achieve far more in terms of a positive sense of self and place in the world than people with much greater bank accounts.
 One of the things you find out quickly in retirement is that your success in daily life is now what you make it, not the money making it.

 It is, but as we age, we have increased difficulty doing new things.
-Remember that you are who you are and that generally if you didn’t do something before retirement, you will be less likely to do it after retirement.
+Remember that generally, if you didn’t do something before retirement, you will be less likely to do it after retirement.
 Since the retired “you” is no different than the working “you”, ask yourself whether you are comfortable doing new things now.
-If not, you will have to create the positive strategies to do new things rather than assuming that time is the only variable.
+If not, you will have to create positive strategies to do new things rather than assuming that time is the only variable.

-If you would like to hear more about the new age of retirement, our new Capital Partners podcast Talking About Retirement with Damon Sugden, is available to stream on your favourite podcast platform OR on our website.
+If you would like to hear more about the new age of retirement, our Capital Partners podcast Talking About Retirement with Damon Sugden is available to stream on your favourite podcast platform OR our website.